Table Of Contents

 The Australian electrical wire colour code is a standard for identifying conductors in an electrical wiring system.
 These wire colour codes ensure your safety and avoid confusion in residential and commercial wiring systems.

-Australian Standard specifies that for most installations, the electrical wiring colours to use are black for a live conductor, brown or blue for a neutral conductor, green or yellow-green for an earth (ground) conductor, and red or orange for a signal wire.
+As per current Australian Standard, for most electrical installations, the electrical wiring colours used are brown for active, blue for a neutral, green or yellow-green for an Earth (ground).

 What is the Australian Electrical Wiring Colours Coding Standard?